Water Sustainability Act temporary protection orders

 Water licence holders can be asked to reduce or stop water use

-The Province of B.C. manages the diversion and use of freshwater (surface water and groundwater) through the WSA.
+The B.C. government manages the diversion and use of freshwater (surface water and groundwater) through the WSA.
 Under the WSA, a person must not divert or use water unless they have acquired a private right through an authorization (for example: licence or use approval), or unless that diversion and use is authorized under the WSA or its regulations.
 Any diversion and use of water under the WSA remains subject to the WSA, and its regulations, including any direction or order administered under the legislation.

 As drought conditions progress, many water licence holders have been asked to voluntarily reduce their water use.
 In some situations, where voluntary water conservation does not stabilize stream flows for fish and wildlife needs, the minister can issue a fish population protection order under section 88 of the WSA to temporarily suspend the rights of some licensees to protect the survival of threatened fish populations.
 These decisions are made in accordance with the legislation and with due consideration to the needs of agricultural users.
 We appreciate the efforts water users make to voluntarily conserve water, and their compliance with fish population protection orders.